:: All prices listed are wholesale to shops :: Retail prices to individuals are twice those listed ::

 Basic information, pictures of jewelry shapes and designs, color images of wood grain from the species we use, definitions of shapes, and other information to make an informed choice.

 We offer ebony, chakte kok, chechen, granadillo, katalox, and olivewood plugs.
 Plus, wood plugs with ammonite inlays, giant boxwood stash box cylinders, huge wooden spirals, coils, and hoops!
-Some of our favorite custom wood body jewelry that we've made are shown.

 NEW SILVER AND BRONZE